Capitol Lake: Estuary Restoration

+Opposition

+Resistance from community members and government officials is based on concerns that the Capitol Lake restoration would remove a local landmark and that the loss of the dam would remove a flood control mechanism for the area.
+Along with budgetary concerns, additional issues cited are the potential loss of economic activity on the waterfront and doubts that the water quality would improve.

-In response, CLAIM argued that the invasive species New Zealand Mud Snail (Potamopyrgus antipodarum) found within the lake are at such high quantities, that their potential to cause "unpredictable environmental degradation" suggests that their release into the Southern region of the Puget Sound should be avoided at all costs.
+In response to the 2009 report, CLAMP noted that an invasive species, the New Zealand Mud Snail found within the lake, are recorded at such high quantities that their potential to cause "unpredictable environmental degradation" suggests that their release into the Southern region of the Puget Sound should be avoided at all costs.

-Biologist Howard Durrael, employee at CLAIM had this to say:

-"We are undergoing efforts to manage the invasive mud snail population, but until population levels decrease by at minimum 78%, there can be no activity within or around the Lake."

-Because of a high rate of siltation, the lake has been dredged periodically in the past to keep it from filling in.
-After a 25-year hiatus, in 2011 the State Legislature appropriated $200,000 in order to seek permits to reimplement maintenance dredging in order to retain and improve Capitol Lake as part of the historic Wilder and White design of the State Capitol Campus during its centennial year.
+Environment and ecology

+Filtered runoff gathered at Yauger Park's water retention pond complex in West Olympia is released into Black Lake Ditch and Percival Creek, eventually reaching Capitol Lake before the naturally cleaned waters reach Budd Inlet.

 Invasive Species

-In 2009, the New Zealand mud snail, an invasive species the size of a grain of rice, was discovered in Capitol Lake.
+In 2009, the New Zealand mud snail (Potamopyrgus antipodarum), an invasive species the size of a grain of rice, was discovered in Capitol Lake.
 The lake has been closed to all public use, including boating and other recreation, since 2009.
 A heavy cold snap in 2013, combined with a drawdown in water level in preparation, was roughly estimated to have killed 40–60% of the mudsnail population.

 An infestation of Eurasian milfoil was controlled using herbicide in 2004.
 Later efforts relied on scuba divers to remove this invasive plant.

-Controversy

-Controversy surrounds Capitol Lake because it replaced the Deschutes River estuary.
-Because of a high rate of siltation, the lake was dredged periodically in the past to keep it from filling in, a classic case of eutrophication.
-Additionally, poor water quality has caused the lake to be closed to swimmers due to unsafe levels of E. coli.

-In June 2012, the Washington State Department of Ecology released a report titled: Deschutes River, Capitol Lake, and Budd Inlet Temperature, Fecal Coliform Bacteria, Dissolved Oxygen, pH, and Fine Sediment Total Maximum Daily Load Technical Report - Water Quality Study Findings by scientists; Mindy Roberts, Anise Ahmed, Greg Pelletier, and David Osterberg.

-This study provided information in a question and answer format.
+Recreation

+Heritage Park, a 24-acre public park bordered by the Washington State Capitol and downtown, features two trails around the lake and connect other paths.

+Capital Lakefair, centered on the lake, is held annually in July.

+As of 2023, no boating or swimming activities are allowed within the lake.